 Portfolio: Civic Pride and Engagement

 Paul has always lived around Pontefract, and has over 40 years of private sector commercial experience in sales, marketing and operations, which includes 10.5 years with Ufi -learndirect – a government funded learning and careers charity.
 Paul has a good understanding of programme and project management.
 He has been chair of the British Youth Band Association, and an international visual judge, with previous cadet and officer experience in the Air Training Corps.Paul and his wife Christine joined Pontefract Civic Society (and its Conservation, Environment and Planning Committee) in 2009, and he was elected as honorary secretary in March 2011, then executive chair in March 2015.
 Paul has set a new strategy to make the civic society more visible, and set new standards for trustees and fellow activists.
-He supports Friends of Friarwood Valley Gardens and is a director of the Crescent Project (a cinema restoration project).
+He supports Friends of Friarwood Valley Gardens.

 Born in Leeds, Martin worked at the University of Leeds for over 20 years in various management roles before becoming Director of Leeds Civic Trust in December 2016, taking over from the long serving Dr Kevin Grady.
 Martin was also a Councillor on Leeds City Council for 12 years (representing Headingley Ward) during which time he developed a particular interest in planning and development issues (including a period chairing the City Centre Plans Panel) – an interest which has stood him in good stead in his new role!